The Seiberg-Witten equations and the length spectrum of hyperbolic three-manifolds: Limitations and further directions

-While our test was successful when study small manifolds in the census, it can be seen that with few exceptions (e.g. Census $52$, $58$ and $97$) all the manifolds with label bigger than $50$ have $\lambda_1^*\leq2$.
-This should be compared with the computations of Dunfield \cite{Dun}, which imply that a big proportion of manifolds in the census are $L$-space.
+While our test was successful when studying small manifolds in the census, it can be seen that as the volume grows, the proportion of manifolds with $\lambda_1^*\leq2$ increases.
+This should be contrasted with the computations of Dunfield \cite{Dun}, which imply that a very large part of the manifolds in the census are $L$-space.
 This observation leads the obvious question of whether there are infinitely many manifolds with $\lambda_1^*>2$, or the following more general question:

 \begin{quest} Fix $\epsilon > 0.$ Does the set

 have any discernable structure?
 In particular, is $S_\epsilon$ always a finite set? \end{quest}

 While we do not have a completely satisfactory answer to the above question, there are some clear restrictions on the local geometry of the elements in $S_{\epsilon}$.
 The discussion which follows is inspired by the work of McGowan \cite{McG} (which in fact provides more refined estimates regarding the number of small eigenvalues, provided upper bounds on the volume).